sdyrting/myrepo/README.md

 # myrepo
-Analysis of the stuff
+Analysis of the stuff.
+This is a line from RStudio.
-This is a line from RStudio
+This is a line from GitHub.